f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

 Installing ROS
 --------------

 We use ROS to connect everything together and ultimately run the car.
-We'll need to set up the :ref:`ROS workspace <ros_workspace>`, set up some :ref:`udev rules <udev_rules>`, and :ref:`test the lidar connection <lidar_setup>`.
+However, before continuing with  the F1TENTH software, you'll need to do a few steps that are specific to the Jetson Xavier NX.
 Everything in this section is done on the **Jetson Xavier NX** so you will need to connect to it via SSH from the **Pit/Host** laptop/computer or plug in a monitor, keyboard, and mouse.

 These instructions are specific to setting up the software on the Jetson Xavier NX as the setup is a bit different than the TX2.
 Many thanks to `Jim from JetsonHacks <https://www.jetsonhacks.com/>`_ and `Josh Whitley from The Autoware Foundation <https://autoware.org/>`_ for figuring this out.

 1. Install the Logitech F710 driver on the Jetson.